 Stadia Reviews, history, and recent news

 In hindsight, we know from various reports that this was an avoidable problem.
-The Stadia leadership team reportedly pressured to have the platform launch early, even though the developers thought it should remain in beta until they could deliver fully on the cloud gaming concept.
+The Stadia leadership team reportedly pressured to launch the platform early, even though the developers thought it should remain in beta until they could fully deliver the cloud gaming concept.
 Instead, Stadia launched, and the execs tried to compensate for missing features by spending tens of millions of dollars per game to get exclusives like Red Dead Redemption 2 on the platform.

 Unfortunately, that review was almost immediately followed by the news that Stadia Games and Entertainment, Google's first-party development studio for exclusive games, was shutting down.
 According to Bloomberg sources, SG&E had been working on games "that could only work on a cloud platform" with AI-driven mechanics, including a prototype "cross between a Google Assistant and a Tamagotchi pet" for interacting with smart NPC creatures.